TIBCOSoftware/flogo/samples/tensorflow/cnnUnitTest/README.md

 ##### C2) Building app

 To build a Flogo app including the inference activity you can either use the CLI tool (as done [here](https://github.com/TIBCOSoftware/flogo/tree/master/samples/tensorflow/helloworld)) or you can use the Flogo library in your own go code.
-Since there is already an example of the CLI tools here we will build an app in our own go code.
-The file [main.go](main.go) is commented to hopefully help with understand the code.
-The one thing the go code does that might be confusing is that it converts an array of size 10 of float64s into a [][][][]float32, which is the tensor structure read in by the CNN model.
+Since there is already an example using the CLI trigger, here we will build an app leveraging the Flogo Go API in our own Go package.
+The file [main.go](main.go) is generously commented to aid in understanding.
+The one thing the go code does that might be confusing is that it converts an array of size 10 of `float64`s into a `[][][][]float32`, which is the tensor structure read in by the CNN model.

 To run this program to create a REST portal on your machine after making sure your GOPATH is defined.